BoDonkey/tribal-drum-game/Scripts/Seasonal Dream Scripts.md

 \[Unlike the corrupted vision earlier, this shows its true nature - not evil, but unbalanced\]

-ALL NOAIDI: \*Not destruction, but distortion.
+ALL THAUM: \*Not destruction, but distortion.
 Not enemy, but lost kin.\*

 \[The vision shifts to show ancient history, when five seasons existed